-

 My Morning Jacket for their Bonnaroo shows 2008 and 2011 and their sold out New Years Eve at Madison Square Garden show in 2008.
 Oscar also played trombone on and arranged for MMJ’s Grammy-nominated album "Circuital" (2011).

-Oscar played on two major tours of Canada with Canadian superstar Johnny Reid.
+Oscar played on three major tours and countless festivals in Canada with Canadian superstar Johnny Reid.
 He also played on and did horn arrangements for the PBS special “A Place Called Love, Live in Concert” DVD/CD (2011), and the Canadian Country Music Association award-nominated, Juno award-winning, best-selling album in Canada two years in a row, “Fire it Up” (2012).

 Oscar arranged “Someone to Watch Over Me” on Nashville Jazz Orchestra’s critically-acclaimed Gershwin-themed album “It Ain’t Necessarily So” (2013).

-Oscar is an active educator, giving master classes on playing, arranging and freelancing at colleges and high schools throughout the US.
-He is on the faculty at the Nashville Jazz Workshop.
-Some of Oscar's arrangements and books are published by Maxwell Tree Music, while some are self-published and can be found in the store.
+Oscar is an active educator, working for Nordre Follo kulturskole, giving master classes on playing, arranging and freelancing at colleges and high schools.
+He is the current musical director of the Norwegian bigband Ski storband.
+Oscar's bigband arrangements and educational books are available in the store.

-Oscar started playing the trombone at the age of ten.
+Oscar started playing the the piano at the age of seven, and trombone at the age of ten.
 He began his musical career at the music school in Växjö, Sweden.
 When Oscar was twelve, he moved with his family to Belgium where he continued playing in various bands, including blues bands, concert bands and fanfare orchestras.

 Oscar studied trombone and arranging at Boston’s Berklee College of Music, where he majored in Music Business/Management.
 While at Berklee, he was mentored by the likes of Phil Wilson, Hal Crook, Jeff Galindo, Tiger Okoshi, Lin Biviano, and Charles Lewis.